 Coronavirus: What animal owners need to know

 With an increasing spread of the infectious disease COVID-19, the fear of contagion is also growing.
 More and more people feel insecure and ask themselves: Can my pet transmit the coronavirus or COVID-19?
-Who will take care of my dog in case of quarantine?
-How do I take my dog for a walk during a curfew?
+Who will take care of my animal in case of quarantine?
+How do I take my dog for a walk during a lockdown?
 Can I still allow my cat to move around freely?
 And what do I need to keep in mind when buying pet food or visiting the vet?
 We give an overview regarding known facts based on current scientific knowledge and set fake news right.

 Disclaimer: Usually, we communicate in German only.